 The Pennsylvania House of Representatives and the Pennsylvania Senate convene for a two-year session on the first Tuesday after New Year's Day in odd numbered years and adjourn (Sine Die) on November 30 of the next even numbered year.
 The current 2019-20 legislative session began on January 1, 2019.

-Both houses of the Pennsylvania General Assembly are adjourned until January 15, 2019.
-To date, no legislation has been proposed that would materially affect the Commission.
-Further, the Commission cannot predict whether legislation may be considered by the General Assembly during the 2019-20 or future legislative sessions or if any proposals or initiatives may lead to the adoption of legislation that may affect the Commission and/or its operations.
+Legislation either in discussion or introduced in the Pennsylvania General Assembly during the 2019-20 legislative session, that if enacted would materially affect the Commission, includes the following: